Sivalik Hills: Geography

 The Sivalik Hills are a mountain range of the outer Himalayas that stretches over about 2400 km from the Indus River eastwards close to the Brahmaputra River; they are 10–50 km wide with an average elevation of 1500–2000 m.
 Between the Teesta and Raidāk Rivers is a gap of about 90 km.

-They are known for their Neogene and Pleistocene aged vertebrate fossils.

 Geology

 Geologically, the Sivalik Hills belong to the Tertiary deposits of the outer Himalayas.
 They are chiefly composed of sandstone and conglomerate rock formations, which are the solidified detritus of the Himalayas to their north; they are poorly consolidated.
 The sedimentary rocks comprising the hills are believed to be 16–5.2 million years old.

 They are bounded on the south by a fault system called the Main Frontal Thrust, with steeper slopes on that side.
 Below this, the coarse alluvial Bhabar zone makes the transition to the nearly level plains.
 Rainfall, especially during the summer monsoon, percolates into the Bhabar, then is forced to the surface by finer alluvial layers below it in a zone of springs and marshes along the northern edge of the Terai or plains.